 Woodland structure: indicators of local distinctiveness Occurrence; population size No decline in distribution and, in the case of red listed and other rare or localised species, population size Includes ancient or long-established woodlands (see Perrin and Daly, 2010), archaeological and geological features as well as red listed and other rare or localised species.
-The majority of old sessile oak woodland within the SAC has been identified as Possible Ancient Woodland by Perrin and Daly (2010).
-Mucksna Wood contains elements typical of woods of the south-west, including Tunbridge filmyfern ( Hymenophyllum tunbridgense ), Irish spurge ( Euphorbia hyberna ) and St Patrick's cabbage ( Saxifraga spathularis ) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013).
-Perrin et al. (2008) noted very light grazing by deer at Mucksna Wood Vegetation composition: native tree cover Percentage No decline.
-Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
-The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea .
-Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia ( Crocosmia x crocosmiiflora ) should be absent or under control.
-Perrin et al. (2008) found that beech ( Fagus sylvatica ) and, to a lesser extent, sycamore ( Acer pseudoplatanus ) were present at Mucksna Wood, and that beech was regenerating freely.
-Small amounts of rhododendron ( Rhododendron ponticum ) and pheasantberry ( Leycesteria formosa ) were also present
+Three areas of old sessile oak woodland within the SAC have been identified as Possible Ancient Woodland by Perrin and Daly (2010), comprising 14.89ha.
+Irish spurge (Euphorbia hyberna) is present at Gortacarnaun (Perrin et al., 2008).
+This species is abundant in west Cork and south Kerry but is very rare and localised elsewhere (Webb et al., 1996) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
+Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
+The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea .
+Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia (Crocosmia x crocosmiiflora) should be absent or under control.
+Perrin et al. (2008) found that rhododendron (Rhododendron ponticum) formed occasional thickets in the north-eastern quarter of the site